Using std::pair

 A pair is limited to storing only two objects, but later in the course, we’ll introduce tuples and std::tuple.
 Tuples can store any number of objects, each potentially having a different type.

-When declaring a std::pair, we can optionally set its initial values:
+When declaring a std::pair, we can optionally initialize its elements:

 #include <utility>